umarnjagitech/NakuskiaApp/README.md

 <p>To move forward with the process I'll need to work on the project now
 based on the images shared above as follows:</p>

+## KEY UPDATES
+- To categorize journals:
+  - Work stuff
+  - Personal Journals
+  - More?

 ### Login Process

 ![Login](assets/images/CompleteLoginProcess.png)